 Asbestos-containing materials have been used extensively in buildings, homes and building materials before 1990.
 Manitoba’s Workplace Safety and Health Regulation have requirements for asbestos management that must be followed diligently.
 According to Manitoba’s Workplace Safety and Health says that if asbestos material is present in a property, it must be identified and inspected by a qualified expert.
 Workers must undertake all safety precautions before disturbing the material and ensure that proper disposal or removal procedures take place.

-Most homeowners are unaware of the presence of asbestos in their property and once they realize it’s there, they don’t know how to get rid of it.
+Most homeowners are unaware of the presence of asbestos on their property; once they realize it's there, they don’t know how to get rid of it.
 So we have answered some asbestos-related questions to give you a better picture:

 Is asbestos always dangerous?